Northern Art undergraduates work on spectacular S&DR200 Festival events in Darlington & Stockton!

 - BA (Hons) Model Making and Visual FX students (renamed ‘Modelmaking and Props’ as of Sept 2025) have created model interpretations of ‘Locomotion No.1’ in suitcases, which are on display in the window of the Binns building, High Row, Darlington.

-- Students from the BA(Hons) Textiles & Surface Design have produced large printed banners which adorn lamp-posts in Darlington as the procession goes by.
+- Students from the BA(Hons) Textiles & Surface Design have produced large printed banners which adorn lamp-posts in Darlington as the procession goes by and on Stockton Riverside.

 - Students studying BA(Hons) Costume Interpretation with Design have created period style costumes for the industry pioneers, developing a consistent and dramatic look for our acting students.